Interview with Joe Shuttleworth

 AP: Yeah.
 Very much so.
 Do any of your other operations stand out in your memory at all?
 Any, any other interesting ones?

 JS: There was one particular night there was a bit of a disagreement between the navigator and the pilot as the track which we should go back on and we wandered over, over France and got coned by about a half a dozen searchlights.
 We thought we were a bit lucky to get out of that and didn’t deserve to get out of it really.
 Another night, taking off, the aircraft swung across to starboard and pretty much out of the control of the pilot really.
 Scooped off the runway.
 Got up alright but was a bit dicey there for a few minutes.
-You know there was a tremendous amount of people killed over there as a result of sheer accidents really.
+You know there was a tremendous number of people killed over there as a result of sheer accidents really.
 You know there was six hundred and fifty two thousand killed in Bomber Command and a very high percentage of those were due to accidents and not involving operations.

 AP: Yeah.
 It was a large, it was, was a certainly a large —